GIF: File format

 An image starts with a fixed-length Image Descriptor, which may specify the presence and size of a Local Color Table (which follows next if present).
 The image data follows: one byte giving the bit width of the unencoded symbols (which must be at least 2 bits wide, even for bi-color images), followed by a series of sub-blocks containing the LZW-encoded data.

 Extension blocks (blocks that "extend" the 87a definition via a mechanism already defined in the 87a spec) consist of the sentinel, an additional byte specifying the type of extension, and a series of sub-blocks with the extension data.
 Extension blocks that modify an image (like the Graphic Control Extension that specifies the optional animation delay time and optional transparent background color) must immediately precede the segment with the image they refer to.

 Each sub-block begins with a byte giving the number of subsequent data bytes in the sub-block (1 to 255).
-The series of sub-blocks is terminated by an empty sub-block (a 0 byte).
+The series of sub-blocks is terminated by an empty sub-block (a 0-byte).

 This structure allows the file to be parsed even if not all parts are understood.
 A GIF marked 87a may contain extension blocks; the intent is that a decoder can read and display the file without the features covered in extensions it does not understand.

-The full detail of the file format is covered in the GIF specification.
+The full details of the file format are covered in the GIF specification.